kar-dim/FidelityFX-CAS-CUDA/README.md

 </p>

 This project implements CAS as a CUDA kernel.
 The main reasons for porting CAS to CUDA are:
 1. General purpose.
-Because CAS is technically a filter, it can also be used for sharpening static images (like local from disk).
+Because CAS is technically a filter, it can also be used for sharpening static images (like local files from disk).
 The original CAS filter works only in 3D graphics frameworks.
 2. Speed.
-By implementing the CAS algorithm efficiently in CUDA, we can expect major speedups compared to CPU implementations by leveraging the GPU's high performance in parallel problems (like filtering in this case).
+By implementing the CAS algorithm efficiently in CUDA, we can expect major speedups compared to CPU implementations by leveraging the GPU's high performance in parallel problems.

 Τhis repository has two projects: